How to use ChatGPT for business: the operator setup guide

 Direct answer

-How to use ChatGPT for business: which workflows to build first, how to write system prompts, and what results to expect in the first 60 days.
+How to use ChatGPT for business: which workflow to build first, how to write the system prompt, what to expect in the first 60 days.

-How to use ChatGPT for business: the right starting point
+How to use ChatGPT for business: start with a workflow, not a chat tab

 Step 1: Identify the right workflow

-For most SMEs, the answer is inbound enquiry response: WhatsApp messages, emails, website contact forms.
-This is the right first workflow because it is high-volume, consistent, customer-facing, and immediately measurable.
+For most small businesses, the answer is inbound inquiry response: WhatsApp messages, emails, website contact forms.
+It is the right first workflow because it is high-volume, consistent, customer-facing, and immediately measurable.
+You can count response times before and after, so you know within a week whether the build paid off.

 Step 2: Build the system prompt